shenwei1231/caffe-LDLForests/README.md

       booktitle = {Proc.
 NIPS},
       title = {Label Distribution Learning Forests},
       year = {2017}
     }

-#### Acknowledgment:
-This code is based on Caffe.

-    @article{jia2014caffe,
-      Author = {Jia, Yangqing and Shelhamer, Evan and Donahue, Jeff and Karayev, Sergey and Long, Jonathan and Girshick, Ross and Guadarrama, Sergio and Darrell, Trevor}, Journal = {arXiv preprint arXiv:1408.5093},
-      Title = {Caffe: Convolutional Architecture for Fast Feature Embedding}, Year  = {2014},
-    }

 If you have any issues using the code please email us at shenwei1231@gmail.com, zhaok1206@gmail.com